ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-01-17-ant-colony-optimization-tsp.md

 ---

 This is an implementation of the Ant Colony Optimization to solve the Traveling Salesman Problem.
-In this project, the `berlin52` dataset that maps 52 different points in Berlin, Germany was used.
+In this project, the `berlin52` dataset that maps 52 different points in Berlin, Germany was used<!--more-->.

 ![Berlin52](http://i.imgur.com/tqkRm4dl.png)
 __Figure 1:__ _Graph of the Berlin52 Dataset_